 Finding Relief for Cat & Dog Allergies in Libertyville, IL

 Allergies are pretty common in our dogs and cats, and they can be caused by many of the same allergens that affect us!
 Yet, while we develop sneezes and other respiratory issues, cats and dogs usually develop skin conditions.
 Itchy irritated skin is a common symptom of cat and dog allergies, and it can cause them to scratch themselves raw!
-At GreenTree Animal Hospital, we have the experience and the treatments to reduce the itch and help your pet feel good in their own skin again!
+At GreenTree Animal Hospital in Libertyville, we have the experience and the treatments to reduce the itch and help your pet feel good in their own skin again!

 Symptoms & Causes of Cat & Dog Allergies